 Program overview

-The Master of Science in Biology (Thesis) program at Lakehead University is designed for students who are passionate about advancing their knowledge in the biological sciences.
-This program is offered under the Faculty of Science and Environmental Studies and provides students with the opportunity to engage in cutting-edge research.
-Upon successful completion, students will earn a Master of Science (M.Sc.) degree, equipping them with the skills and knowledge necessary for a variety of career paths in biology and related fields.
+The Master of Science in Biology (Thesis) program at Lakehead University is designed for students who wish to delve deeply into the biological sciences.
+This program is offered under the Faculty of Science and Environmental Studies and provides a comprehensive understanding of various biological fields.
+Students will engage in exciting research opportunities, collaborating with faculty and adjuncts across multiple disciplines.
+Upon successful completion, graduates will earn a Master of Science (M.Sc.) degree, equipping them with the knowledge and skills necessary for advanced careers in biology and related fields.

 The Master of Science in Biology program is structured to be completed within a maximum of six terms (2 years) of continuous registration.
-The program emphasizes research and provides students with access to modern laboratories, animal care facilities, and unique field sites.
+The program emphasizes research and practical experience, allowing students to explore various biological themes.
 Key features of the program structure include:

 Featured Experiences

-• Research opportunities in collaboration with the Department of Anthropology and Lakehead's Biorefining Research Institute.
+- Research opportunities in collaboration with the Department of Anthropology and the Northern Ontario School of Medicine.

 Career Options

-• Biologist: Conduct research and experiments to study living organisms and their relationship to the environment.
+- Biologist: Conduct research and analyze biological data to understand living organisms and ecosystems.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.